PollyHannah/Phylogenomic-study/README.md

 | 2 | Not yet created | 23-04361-0005 | 2 November |  Platys (*Xiphophorus maculatus*)

 ### Run Prokka on genomes
 Now we've collected and have checked the length of the genomes, we re-annotate them using Prokka using the below script.
 This script will save the output files to a directory `prokka_outputs_1`.
 This directory (including the outputs) can be found in this repository.
 As I added new genomes to my analysis I re-ran Prokka.
 That's why there are multiple results files in the `prokka_outputs_1` directory.
-Please note you will not find Prokka outputs for all genomes inclided in my analysis in the `prokka_outputs_1` directory.
-This is because I did not need to run Prokka on all genomes.
-Further information can be ofund in this directory [`annotation_check`](https://github.com/PollyHannah/Phylogenomic-study/tree/main/annotation_check).

 ```bash
 bash script_one_prokka.sh
 ```